{\lambda}: A Benchmark for Data-Efficiency in Long-Horizon Indoor Mobile Manipulation Robotics: RELATED WORK

 As robot learning algorithms evolve rapidly, benchmarks have become critical for evaluating algorithmic decisions and ensuring consistent performance comparisons in standardized scenarios.
 However, existing benchmarks, shown in Table~\ref{tab:related_benchmarks}, fail to adequately evaluate models for data efficiency in long-horizon, language-conditioned indoor MoMa tasks, leaving significant gaps in advancing this area.
 For example, most benchmarks~\cite{humanoidbench, mobilealoha, behavior1k, maniskillhab, robosuite, BRMData, demobot, momart, bigym}, lack natural language annotations, despite its importance as an intuitive interface for specifying tasks, particularly in household and workplace scenarios.
 Language conditioning allows robots to interpret human commands directly, making this an essential feature for realistic applications.
+Even fewer benchmarks, such as RoboCasa~\cite{robocasa} and PARTNR~\cite{partnr}, offer natural language instructions in a free-form, unconstrained format rather than predefined templates.
+This flexibility is crucial, as it better reflects the variability and nuance of human communication that robots will encounter in the wild.

-Moreover, almost all benchmarks~\cite{humanoidbench, mobilealoha, maniskillhab, robosuite, robocasa, BRMData, demobot, momart, m3bench, bigym, rt1}, do not support long-horizon tasks involving navigation across rooms and floors.
+Moreover, almost all benchmarks~\cite{humanoidbench, mobilealoha, maniskillhab, robosuite, robocasa, BRMData, demobot, momart, m3bench, bigym, rt1, m2diffuser} do not support long-horizon tasks involving navigation across rooms and/or floors.
 These tasks are critical for indoor robotics, where robots must traverse long distances to perform daily operations.
 Without this capability, benchmarks fail to reflect the complexity of real-world scenarios.
-While most benchmarks provide simulated environments, Mobile ALOHA~\cite{mobilealoha} and BRMData~\cite{BRMData} lack simulation data entirely.
-Simulated environments offer diverse scenes and objects for flexible testing across varied scenarios and provide a standardized, portable testbed that can be easily used by others due to their fixed conditions.
-On the other hand, most lack real-world data~\cite{safeagentbench, humanoidbench, maniskillhab, infiniteworld, robosuite, momart, m3bench, bigym}, which is essential for providing a benchmark grounded in realistic scenarios where robots will ultimately be deployed, ensuring models are tested under practical and uncontrolled conditions.
+As shown in Table~\ref{tab:related_benchmarks}, Mobile ALOHA~\cite{mobilealoha} and BRMData~\cite{BRMData} lack simulation data entirely.
+Simulated environments offer diverse scenes and objects, making it easier to test models across a wide range of scenarios.
+Their standardized and controlled conditions create a portable testbed that others can readily use, ensuring consistency and reproducibility in evaluations.
+On the other hand, most lack real-world data~\cite{safeagentbench, humanoidbench, maniskillhab, infiniteworld, robosuite, momart, m3bench, bigym, partnr, m2diffuser}, which is essential for providing a benchmark grounded in realistic scenarios where robots will ultimately be deployed, ensuring models are tested under practical and uncontrolled conditions.